carlrakwireless/guide-on-technical-content-PH/README.md

 Before doing any commit, ensure that you are really updated with the PH-Review branch.
 Always remember that PH-Review branch is constantly changing.
 This is critical to have a clean pull request later.

     git pull origin PH-Review

+If your local copy of PH-Review is updated, you can proceed to commit the changes on your review branch.
+If not, you need to merge the updated PH-Review to your review branch.
+If there's divergence, you need to rebase instead of merge.

-You are now ready to commit!
+At this point, are now ready to commit!

     git commit -m “this is quick summary of the changes made”.